 The left side is where you will write the text you have selected.
-If the passage is more than five sentences, you may abbreviate using ellipses (three dots indicating that there is missing text).
+If the passage is more than five sentences, you should abbreviate using ellipses (three dots indicating that there is missing text).
 Please include the most essential text if you use ellipses.
 Below the text, write the page number from which it came.
 (If you are on a Kindle, provide a location number.)

 The right side (2nd column) is where you will respond to the text you have chosen.
-Explain how author's bias is/is not shown or how the text is/is not mitigating the topic so that it is more palatable.
+Explain how author's bias is/is not shown or how the text mitigating the topic so that it is more palatable or intensifying it so it is more "interesting."

-You should have 16 total entries in your clean and clearly organized analysis, you should represent the entire text, and you should show a clear understanding of any author's bias (6-10 entries) and show how the topic is/is not mitigated successfully (6-10 entries).
+You should have 16 total entries in your clean and clearly organized analysis, you should represent the entire text, and you should show a clear understanding of any author's bias (6-10 entries) and show how the topic is mitigated/intensified (6-10 entries).
 Be careful you don't have all entries from the beginning or leave out large sections of the text.
 The five underlined elements of the former sentence will be used to grade this assignment.